Nagell/monorepo_template/README.md

 ![Vue Based Monorepo Template - Cover][product-cover]

-I've built this monorepo template for frontend libraries and applications based on Yarn workspaces and Nx.
+I've built this monorepo template for frontend libraries and applications based on pnpm workspaces and Nx.
 The ease of code reusability as well as good starting point for optimized builds will provide you
 a solid foundation for projects that are expected to grow.